 We are humbled to have received such a positive response from consumers and media.
 The feedback has consistently been around the ball’s performance into the wind and control around the green.
 These comments are consistent with the engineering behind our golf ball line-up.
 From a sales perspective, we exceeded our expectations in the first year.
 Specifically, what had been forecasted for the year, sold in the first six months.

-Q: Do all “TOUR” balls have thin cast urethane covers?
+Q: Do all “TOUR” balls have thin urethane covers?
 Why?

-Snell Golf is one of only three companies (TaylorMade and Titleist the others) to use this soft, thin cast urethane technology.
+Urethane technology has enabled balls to keep maximized speed while enhancing feel and spin.
 This is a very tough process and expensive process, but we are happy to provide it to our customers.
-More recently, TPU or thermoplastic urethane covers have also improved.
-We now can use cast urethane or thermoplastic urethane to achieve performance desired for each golf ball we design.
+More recently, TPU or thermoplastic urethane covers have also improved with crosslinking processes.
+We now can use cast urethane or crosslinked thermoplastic urethane to achieve performance desired for each golf ball we design.

 A 3-piece ball or 4-piece ball is often for the more accomplished golfer who is willing to spend a little more money for tee-to-green performance.
 By adding an additional layer(s), we can keep driver spin low, but use the mantle layers to work with the cover to add spin around the green and other more specific performance characteristics.
 To summarize, the more layers, the more specific performance we can make, however it does add cost to manufacturing.

 The golfer who needs help getting the ball in the air and is more concerned about control should opt for a 2-piece ball, which will have lower driver spin and typically lower short game spin.

 Q: What is the difference between your new 2019 models MTB BLACK & MTB-X?